rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

  # Ethics in Education and Research

 Cheating and plagiarism are menaces that afflict education and research in India and worldwide.
-Occasionally, reports appear in various media channels and social network handles, lamenting the extent of its adverse impacts on the quality of education and research.
+Frequently, reports appear in various media channels and social network handles, lamenting the extent of its adverse impacts on the quality of education and research.
 It demotivates educators and researchers across the board.
 Honest, hard-working people suffer from the humiliation that those less endowed get early success.
-Those who indulge in plagiarism and cheating for quick success are also not immune from ill-effects of the curses.
+Those who indulge in plagiarism and cheating for quick success are also not immune from ill-effects of the curse.
 Many often get caught in the act of cheating and fail to recover from shock after being shamed.
 Their descent to shame becomes much faster than the ascent to fame.
 So, resorting to plagiarism is essentially a lose-lose the situation for the research and education.
 The shortcuts to the Hall of Fame frequently lead one to the Hall of Shame.